Hey, that's new!

 Queensland Firebirds

-The old logo was feeling a little dated, and a littler like the Firefox logo if we're being honest.
+The old logo was feeling a little dated, and a little like the Firefox logo if we're being honest.
 The new logo is really simple, it keeps the same 'firebird' but reduces it to a single-colour silhouette.

 I can see the direction they were taking, but it feels like a miss.
 The logo now kind of looks like a purple venus fly trap.